makeruniverse/docs/docs/workshops/workshops.md

 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
 19th November (2:00 – 3:00 PM)

+##3D printing: Basics
+Get to know the basics of 3d printing with our expert David.
+We will cover the software, the printers, and the materials you need to make your first 3d print.
+28th November (3:30 – 5:00 PM)

 **December 2024**

+##3D printing: Basics
+Get to know the basics of 3d printing with our expert David.
+We will cover the software, the printers, and the materials you need to make your first 3d print.
+10th December (10:30 – 12:00 AM)

 ##Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
 17th December (3:30 – 4:30 PM)

 **January 2025**

 ##Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
 21st January (2:00 – 3:00 PM)

-##3D printing: Basics

-Get to know the basics of 3d printing with our expert David.
-We will cover the software, the printers, and the materials you need to make your first 3d print.
-•	24th October (1:00 – 2:30 PM)
-•	28th November (3:30 – 5:00 PM)
-•	10th December (10:30 – 12:00 AM)

 Registration not open yet